ngxx-fus/ngxx-fus/README.md

 <h3 align="left"> PROJECTS </h3>
 <details>
 <summary>
   <href src="https://github.com/ngxx-fus/ngxx-fus/blob/main/PROJECTS.md">There</href>  are some of the projects I’ve poured my heart into.
+(Click to see details.)
 <br><br>
 </summary>
   <table border="1" width="100%">